kevmck451/phase_array_fossn/Mic_Array/FIR_Filter/readme.md

  * blackman provides better side lob suppression at the cost of main lobe resolution
  * increasing the number of taps can increase main lob resolution at the cost of computational complexity
  * The result is a set of FIR filter coefficients for each microphone.

-## Convolution:
- * Convolve each microphone's input signal with its corresponding FIR filter coefficients.
- * Convolution is a process where the input signal is multiplied and summed with the FIR filter coefficients to produce a delayed output signal.

-## Summation:
- * Sum the delayed signals from all microphones.
- * This summation aligns the signals from the desired direction (beamforming), enhancing them while attenuating signals from other directions.

-## Normalization:
- * Bring values back into expected ranges